CarbonCandor

 Farm Advocacy|7 min readApril 10, 2026

-Federal and state methane incentives exist on paper, but the application process excludes the small and mid-size farms that produce most of the uncaptured emissions.
+Methane incentives exist on paper, but application burdens shut out the small and mid-size farms that produce most of the uncaptured emissions.

 Read→